Article Image

 Discipline

-9.7 Discipline in Public Services
+Discipline in Public Services

-Discipline in the civil services means following prescribed codes of conduct, service rules, and official orders.
+Discipline in the civil services means following the prescribed codes of conduct, service rules, and official orders.
 It encourages:

-Systemic operation of administrative systems
+The systemic operation of administrative systems

-Accountability to both the government and the public
+Accountability to the government and the public

 Consistency in decision-making

-Upholding ethical standards and minimizing arbitrariness.
+Upholding ethical standards and minimising arbitrariness.

 Types of Discipline